DECAfpga/DECA_board/Tutorials/DeMiSTify/README_somhic.md

 From the original Mist core it may be needed to adapt just a few things:

+* Mist top file
   * To supply audio samples for I2S sound you would need to get out the DAC inputs from Mist top to the deca top.
   * If you change memory controller then you would also need to adapt the Mist top controller instantiation
 * Constraints file: remove the generic Mist board references that are replaced in the boards target specific constraint file (e.g. DeMiSTify/Board/deca/constraints.sdc)
   * AMR: It'll need adapting - usually it's just a case of removing the MiST names for signals and replacing them with the variables defined in the board-specific constraints files.